 To reduce global warming worldwide, it is crucial to spread the use of highly energy efficient products, such as those using inverters, to all countries.
-The Daikin Group is developing affordable air conditioners for Southeast Asian countries, where market penetration is still low.
+Daikin is developing affordable air conditioners for Southeast Asian countries, where market penetration is still low.
 We are also working to support the creation of a mechanism to assess the energy performance of inverter models in Southeast Asia, Latin America, the Middle East and other areas.

-The Daikin Group aims to spread the use of energy-efficient inverter products so that consumers use less energy during air conditioner operation and thus emit less CO2.
+The Daikin Group aims to spread the use of highly energy-efficient inverter products so that consumers use less energy during air conditioner operation and thus emit less CO2.

 Because inverter products are more expensive than non-inverter products, they have been slow to achieve market penetration in Southeast Asia.
 However, in fiscal 2014, we developed an inverter air conditioner at an affordable price especially for the Asian air conditioner market.
-Such products are gradually achieving greater market penetration due to factors including stricter energy efficiency standards and rising energy awareness among the general public stemming from rising electricity prices in Southeast Asia.
+Such products are achieving greater market penetration due to factors including stricter energy efficiency standards and rising energy awareness among the general public stemming from rising electricity prices in Southeast Asia.

 Find out more in your region.